 - You can substitute the heavy cream with whole milk but the cream makes the custard nicely rich and (of course) creamy and delicious.

 Chill overnight or for at least 5-6 hours.
+Divide into serving bowls.
+This is thick and creamy.
 Serve with fresh fruit/nuts of choice.

 Enjoy & Thanks for stopping by!